darraghenright/message-consumer/README.md

 ### Development

 The application is built in PHP using Symfony2 version `2.7.*`.
+The latest version of PHP is recommended, and some features require >= `5.4`.
 Once the repository is cloned, run `composer update`.
 You will be prompted for the following configuration parameters:

 * `database_host`
 * `database_port`